justinfrevert/risc-roll/README.md

 - Performance Evaluation: We will evaluate the performance of Risc0 proving for various computations and assess whether it meets the requirements for processing Substrate extrinsics efficiently.

 ## Scope
-To maintain focus and deliver a meaningful POC, our project has the following scope:
+To maintain focus and deliver a meaningful POC, our project(for the initial hackathon) has the following scope:

 - No Custom VM or Substrate Executor
   - Some zk rollups implement the VM of their chain for a number of reasons.
 We have a few reasons for not doing this, one of them being hacakthon scope.
 There is value instead in a different approach of emulating pallet code in the guest, which is the approach we've taken here.